szymnli/Lynx/README.md

 # Lynx

 A Python daemon that watches your Linux system for signs of compromise.
 File changes, suspicious processes, sudo abuse.
-ALl logged and alerted on in real time.
+All logged and alerted on in real time.

 Work in progress.